-The Tualatin Valley Rock and Gem Club is affiliated with the American Federation of Mineralogical Societies and Northwest Federation Mineralogical Society.
+The Tualatin Valley Gem Club is affiliated with the American Federation of Mineralogical Societies and Northwest Federation Mineralogical Society.
 The club and its members comply with the standards, policies, and guidelines of their own club and these affiliate associations.

-The Tualatin Valley Rock and Gem Club site is open to comments from the general public and its membership.
+The Tualatin Valley Gem Club site is open to comments from the general public and its membership.
 Play nice.
 Use a human-sounding name in the comment form.
 All comments may be edited at the club representatives, officers, and board members’ discretion.

 Field Trips and Club Events and Activities

-The Tualatin Valley Rock and Gem Club promotes legal rockhounding only, and extreme safety at field trips and club events and activities.
+The Tualatin Valley Gem Club promotes legal rockhounding only, and extreme safety at field trips and club events and activities.
 Each location is covered by its own rules, guidelines, policies, and insurance, and the club has their own such guidelines for members and non-members.
 Please see the following as guidelines for participation beyond our bylaws and club rules and regulations.
 These are meant as an overview of the guidelines, standards, and laws for educational purposes only: